MicrosoftDocs/defender-docs/articles/defender-for-cloud/integration-defender-for-endpoint.md

 ### Integration architecture

-A Defender for Endpoint tenant is automatically created, when you use Defender for Cloud to monitor your machines.
+A Defender for Endpoint tenant is automatically created when you use Defender for Cloud to monitor your machines.

-- **Location:** Data collected by Defender for Endpoint is stored in the geo-location of the tenant as identified during provisioning
+- **Collected data:** Data collected by Defender for Endpoint is stored in the geo-location of the tenant as identified during provisioning.

-    - Customer data - in pseudonymized form - might also be stored in the central storage and processing systems in the United States.
+    - Customer data, in pseudonymized form, might also be stored in the central storage and processing systems in the United States.
     - After you configure the location, you can't change it.
     - If you have your own license for Defender for Endpoint and need to move your data to another location, [contact Microsoft support](https://portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/overview) to reset the tenant.
-- **Different subscription in same tenant**: To move your Defender for Endpoint extension to a different subscription in the same tenant, delete either the `MDE.Linux' or 'MDE.Windows` extension from the virtual machine and Defender for Cloud will automatically redeploy it.
+- **Move to a different subscription in the same tenant**: To move your Defender for Endpoint extension to a different subscription in the same tenant, delete either the `MDE.Linux' or 'MDE.Windows` extension from the virtual machine and Defender for Cloud will automatically redeploy it.
-- **Moving subscriptions between tenants:** If you move your Azure subscription between Azure tenants, some manual preparatory steps are required before Defender for Cloud deploys Defender for Endpoint.
+- **Move subscriptions between tenants:** If you move your Azure subscription between Azure tenants, some manual preparatory steps are required before Defender for Cloud deploys Defender for Endpoint.
 For full details, [contact Microsoft support](https://portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/overview).